selvakn/rack_phantom/README.md

 # RackPhantom

-Rack middlware to render single page apps (or any html page with javascript) with phantomjs and return plain html for bots.
+Rack middleware to render single page apps (or any html page with javascript) with phantomjs and return plain html for bots.

 ## Travis